How Long to Use Red Light Therapy on Face?

 What’s the Best Way to Track Your Red Light Therapy Duration?

-A structured treatment schedule also helps maximize benefits while avoiding under or over-exposure.
+• Sticking to a set schedule gives better and safer results: A structured treatment schedule helps maximize benefits while avoiding under or over-exposure.

 How Can You Optimize Red Light Therapy Time for Better Results?